neoforged/.github/primers/1.21.2/index.md

         - `onSectionCompiled` -> `schedulePropagationFrom`
         - `update` now takes in a `LongOpenHashSet` that holds the currently loaded section nodes
         - `$GraphState` is now package-private
+        - `addSectionsInFrustum` now takes in a list to add the render sections to
     - `ViewArea`
         - `repositionCamera` now takes in the `SectionPos` instead of two `double`s
         - `getRenderSectionAt` -> `getRenderSection`